Diamond Valley Railway: History

 In the 10 years after it opened the railway carried 250,000 passengers.
 By June 12, 2011, after almost 50 years of operation, it had carried 3,000,000 passengers.

 In March 1974 the Club was dissolved and all assets were taken over by Diamond Valley Railway Limited with members of the club transferring to the new organisation.

 In 2015, Diamond Valley Railway applied to open a second circuit to the south of the current track.
 The circuit is to be called Yarra Landing Circuit.
+This fell through in 2024 with the announcement a dog park would be built in the land targeted by the extension.

 Operation

 The railway uses operating procedures based Victorian Railways prototypes both semaphore and search light signaling and sometimes staff and ticket.
 (All signals are 1/4 of full size).Up to twelve trains can be running at any one time on the mainline.

 The "B" signal box near Diamond Valley Station has a miniature lever frame with 80 levers for controlling train movements in the vicinity, and are operated using PLCs.
 (All buildings 1/2 full size).

 The Railway owns fourteen (16) locomotives and over 80 items of rollingstock: